Your Gardening Guide to Grow and Care for Foxgloves

 foxgloves along the garden patio

-Yes, there’s a wide range of foxglove varieties available, with diverse colors and heights.
+Yes, a wide range of foxglove varieties are available, with diverse colors and heights.

 One popular variety is the purple foxglove (Digitalis purpurea), known for its striking deep purple blooms.
 Other biennial varieties come in shades of white, pink, and apricot.